GHemaSree/Password-Generator/README.md

 - Python 3.x

 ## Example Output
--Enter the length of the password: 5
+- Enter the length of the password: 5
--Generated Password: H!rhX
+- Generated Password: H!rhX